AlexandruPanta/AlexandruPanta/README.md

 # 👋 Welcome to AlexandruPanta's GitHub Page

 Hello there!
-I'm Alexandru Panta, a passionate developer based in Paris, Île-de-France, France.
-I specialize in web and mobile development.
+I'm Alexandru Panta, a passionate developer.

 ## 📚 About Me

-I have a strong background in both web and mobile development, with a keen interest in creating innovative and efficient solutions.
+I specialize in web and mobile development.

 ## 💼 Skills